open2test/Open2Test_Selenium/README.md

 ## Salient Features of Keyword Driven Testing

 #### Natural language: -
-                       Keywords can be defined in natural language meaning that, test cases can be written with more or less detail, depending on the project's needs.
+                       ""Keywords can be defined in natural language meaning that, test cases can be written with more or less detail, depending on the project's needs.""

 #### Not require technical understanding:-
                          Testers working at the business level do not require technical understanding